Surfing in Dorset

 This fickle wave is very wind affected and needs a swell from the south to really turn on.

-On the far right hand of the bay, there are waves all up the side of the long pebbly point.
+On the bay’s far right hand, waves can be found all up the side of the long pebbly point.

 Check out our detailed guide on surfing Lyme Regis to learn more about surfing here.